 Fragmentation spectra, which provide the characteristic fingerprints of compounds, also contain structural information where a subset of fragment peaks may correspond to a shared chemical substructure in a class of compounds.
 The aim of this site is to provide an online platform that allows users to perform unsupervised substructure discovery in fragmentation experiments, decompose fragmentation experiments into characterized substructures (Mass2Motifs) found in MS/MS spectra of reference compounds, and integrate fragmentation analysis with comparative metabolomics experiments.

 How does it work?
-In MS2LDA, discrete fragment and neutral loss features are extracted from fragmentation spectra.
+In our proposed method (MS2LDA), discrete fragment and neutral loss features are extracted from fragmentation spectra.
 Related features that tend to co-occur are detected using the Latent Dirichlet Allocation model.
 The figure below shows the analogy between LDA for text and MS2LDA for fragment and neutral loss features.
 LDA finds topics interpreted as ‘football related’, ‘business-related’ and ‘environment related’.
 MS2LDA finds sets of concurring mass fragments or losses (Mass2Motifs) that can be interpreted as ‘Asparagine-related’, ‘Hexose-related’ and ‘Adenine-related’.

 The tool currently accepts the fragmentation experiments in .mzML and .MSP formats and optionally an MS1 peak list can be added to which the MS1 peaks found in the fragmentation experiment are then matched prior to running LDA or Decomposition.

 Ms2lda.org provides access to the LDA and Decomposition models and includes the following visualisation features:

 In addition, the following features are provided to facilitate integration with metabolomics experiments by: